 - The proposed organization must provide meaningful opportunities to enhance and develop leadership skills in members.

-At the end of the provisional year, the membership, progress, and activities of the organization will be reviewed.
+At the end of the provisional year, the membership, progress and activities of the organization will be reviewed.
 If the club has been active throughout the provisional year and maintained membership, the group will officially be recognized.
 At this time, the organization may approach the Student Government Association about being chartered.

-An organization must be approved through the Office of Campus Life for at least one year before the Student Government Association can charter it.
-Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to the vice president for student experience of the Student Government Association to begin the chartering process.
-The documents will be reviewed by the student experience committee, which will then make a recommendation as to whether or not a charter should be granted by the Student Government Association.
-For more information about this process, please refer to the Chartering Policy located under “Documents” on the Student Government Association’s Do You QU page.
+An organization must be approved through the Department of Campus Life for at least one year before the Student Government Association (SGA) can charter it.
+Once formally recognized, an organization may choose to bring a completed constitution and official recognition letter to SGA’s vice president for inclusion to begin the chartering process.
+The documents will be reviewed by the inclusion, diversity & engagement committee, which will then make a recommendation whether a charter should be granted by SGA.
+For more information about this process, please contact the Department of Campus Life.
+Fraternities and sororities are not eligible to be chartered by SGA.

 Failure to meet the student organization requirements could result in a student organization being placed on inactive status.
 In such instances, the student organization will forfeit probationary or recognition status.

-Students who wish to revive an inactive student organization must follow the procedures for establishing a new student organization and submit a reviewed/revised constitution, a list of five members, and a written statement from a faculty/staff member indicating a willingness to serve as the adviser to firstname.lastname@example.org
+Students who wish to re-establish an inactive student organization (except fraternities and sororities) must follow the procedures for establishing a new student organization and submit a reviewed/revised constitution, a list of 5 members, and a written statement from a faculty/staff member indicating a willingness to serve as the adviser to firstname.lastname@example.org

-- Develop future leaders and prepare students for a global community;
+- Develop future leaders and prepare students for a global community.

-- Serve as a university resource for the organization and its officers, providing insight, guidance, and/or connection to different campus and university resources;
+- Serve as a university resource for the organization and its officers, providing insight, guidance and/or connection to different campus and university resources.

-- Assist the organization with adherence to university policy;
+- Assist the organization with adherence to university policy.

-- Commit time to develop a rapport with leadership and general members of the student organization;
+- Commit time to develop a rapport with leadership and general members of the student organization.

-- Work with organization leadership to develop goals for the semester and academic year;
+- Work with organization leadership to develop goals for the semester and academic year.

 - Serve as a positive guiding role model in communication and interactions with students while building a strong rapport and foundation of trust.